codezoners/USE18103/README.md

 We have LEDs, buttons and resistors that you can borrow, but if you want to get anything fancy (like the [expensive white LEDs](https://uk.rs-online.com/web/c/displays-optoelectronics/leds-led-accessories/visible-leds/)) then feel free to splash out.
 Watch the prices though - many have to be bought in quantities of 100.

 For the C programming language, here's a [nice online resource](https://www.learn-c.org/).
 See how far you can get through the "Basics" section.
 I'll be assuming you've worked through these examples next week!

+### Week 7

+Well done on getting through the session yesterday!
+You now have experience in two very different programming languages, and we haven't even finished the first term yet.

+There isn't much else to cover in terms of new material for this unit - you now know enough to finish the project to a good level of `quality.
+What we'll be doing over the remaining weeks is refinement: more practice in areas we've looked at already, filling in holes in understanding, and generally bedding down the skills you've acquired to date.

+Here's a handful of exercises.

+- If you don't have your Arduino kit yet, you won't be able to work on the Processing sketches we wrote, because they are triggered by the Arduino.
+Can you convert the timer sketch to work with computer keyboard input rather than Arduino input?
+(Make a copy of the sketch, since once you have an Arduino you'll go back to using that.)
+Look at the `keyPressed()` function [here](https://py.processing.org/reference/keyPressed.html) and the `key` variable [here](https://py.processing.org/reference/key.html).
+- Can you make the timer "hands" start at the top of the window, not at the right hand side?
+(Think about how we calculate the rotation angle, and research into degrees vs. radians; for any 3D graphics work understanding radians is essential.)
+- Harder: use the two buttons (or two keyboard keys) to implement a more sophisticated stopwatch.
+The first button should start and pause (press to start, press to pause, press to resume).
+The second button is a reset to zero.
+(If you get that working, do some research into lap timers and see if you can implement one of those!)